 The following are the forms necessary to apply as a CERT volunteer (click on each form title to view and download):

 - CERT Hold Harmless/Permission Request

 Child Car Safety Seat Installation Program Offered by Police Department

 The Bedford Police Department conducts child safety seat inspections to determine if seats are installed correctly and meet safety standards.
-Inspections occur on the third Wednesday of each month from 3:30pm – 6:30pm.
-Inspections are conducted at Mt Kisco Honda (650 Bedford Rd).
+Inspections occur on the third Wednesday of each month from 3:30 pm to 6:30 pm.
+Inspections are conducted at Mt Kisco Honda (650 Bedford Road).
 Inspections and installations are conducted on a first come, first served basis.
 Child Seats are also available to families that are in need of a child seat and cannot afford one.
-Inquiries should be directed to the program coordinator, Sgt Nicholas Fusco at 914-241-3111 or firstname.lastname@example.org .
+Inquiries should be directed to the program coordinator to the email of Sgt Nicholas Fusco at 914-241-3111.

 Further, Project Childsafe is a nationwide program to help ensure safe and responsible firearms ownership and storage, develop by the National Shooting Sports Foundation and supported by a U.S. Department of Justice grant.